Welcome to the Association of Senior Anthropologists

 2024 So Far

-• A partial list of Thursday Chats through the spring of this year can be found on the News page
+• A list of Thursday Chats through the spring of this year can be found on the News page, with further information on the Thursday Chats page

 • The program theme for the annual AAA meeting November 20 to 24 in Tampa, Florida, is “Praxis.”
-Information about submitting proposals has been posted on the News page.
-If you have any ideas or questions, contact Program Chair (and President Elect) Jay Schensul.
+Information about the ASA program has been posted on the News page.
+If you have any questions, please contact Program Chair (and President Elect) Jay Schensul.

 • If you have any suggestions concerning ASA activities and projects or are interested in serving in a leadership role, please contact President Maria Cattell.